CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

     >**Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and select **Create storage**.

-#### Task 2: Deploy an Azure VM running an AD DS domain controller by using an Azure Resource Manager QuickStart template
+#### Task 2: Deploy an Azure VM running an Microsoft Entra DS domain controller by using an Azure Resource Manager QuickStart template

 1. On the lab computer, in the web browser displaying the Azure portal, from the PowerShell session in the Cloud Shell pane, run the following to create a resource group (replace the `<Azure_region>` placeholder with the name of the Azure region that you intend to use for this lab, such as, for example, `eastus`):